Sometimes it seems like people who are strong were just born that way, and that people who are not strong will never be.

-[The old text]

-Sometimes it seems like people who are strong were just born that way and that people who are not strong will never be.
-In yoga you are asked to challenge their notions of what you can and cannot do.
-If you are weak yoga asks you to be strong.
+In yoga, however, you’re asked to challenge the notions of what you can and cannot do.
+If you’re weak, yoga asks you to be strong.
 It also provides a solid technique for you to gain that strength both in the body and the mind.

-Generally performed together, these two bandhas will give you an access point into the deep work of the yoga practice.
-Practicing yoga without a deep inner awareness of the bandhas means that you will only use your external muscles and perhaps also remain at a superficial level with the spiritual practice of yoga as well.
+Performed together, these two bandhas will give you an access point into the deep work of the yoga practice.
+Practicing yoga without a deep inner awareness of the bandhas means that you’ll only use your external muscles, perhaps also remaining at a superficial level with the spiritual practice of yoga as well.